graysky2/kodi-standalone-service/README.md

 ### Arch ARM
 Users of Arch ARM should NOT use this method as the distro package provides analogous functionality.

+### Ubuntu
+For the kodi user to access devices on `/dev/ttyxxxx`, users will need to edit `init/sysusers.conf` and uncomment the line corresponding to enable membership in the dialout group.

 ### Other distros
 Users of other distros should install the following files: